Database Explorer

 group (string $columns, …$parameters): static

-Groups rows by the specified columns (GROUP BY).
-It is typically used in combination with aggregate functions:
+Groups rows according to the specified columns (GROUP BY).
+It is typically used in conjunction with aggregate functions:

 // Counts the number of products in each category